EthylOH/EthylOH-Python/lessons/chapter-5/chapter-5.md

-# Chapter 5: Connecting Words (String Concatenation)
+# Chapter 5: Connecting Words

 You now know how to save information in a variable.
-But what if you want to use that variable for a different purpose than intended?
+But what if you want to combine that variable with other text?

 ### 1. The Problem